Cyndeon/cyndeon.github.io/_posts/2025-01-20-OpenXrCustomEngine.md

     return false;
 }
 ```
 First, the essentials.
-We create the instance and get the system details, as you can see here, I also have a boolean for result, if at any point, result returns false, something went wrong, we log it, and quit the setup.
+We create the instance which initializes the OpenXR loader and enables any required extensions, and get the system details which queries the runtime for an available VR device that matches our requirements.
+As you can see here, I also have a boolean for result, if at any point, result returns false, something went wrong, we log it, and quit the setup.
 If your program would require some specific actions to happen if this setup fails, you can modify the constructor to do something if Initialize() returns false.

 ```cpp
 GetViewConfigurationViews();